-Copy Centre (W630): With fast turnaround times, the Copy Centre offers high-speed photocopying, printing from disks, black and white and/or colour copies, collating, folding, stapling, and punching.
-To dress up your class presentations and term papers, we offer colour copies and overheads, laminating, and a number of different covers and bindings.
+Copy Centre (Park Way Service Complex): With fast turnaround times, the Copy Centre offers high-speed photocopying, digital printing, black and white and/or colour copies, collating, folding, stapling, and punching, and a number of different covers and bindings.

-Note: Copyright permission is the responsibility of the individual requesting copies and must be obtained within the parameters of the agreement between the University of Lethbridge and Access Copyright (formerly CANCOPY).
-For further information on copyright and copyright approvals, contact the Custom Coursepack Centre (W625; tel.
-403-382-7136).
+Note: Copyright permission is the responsibility of the individual requesting copies and must be obtained from the author and or publisher of the work.
+For more information regarding copyright, please contact the Office of the University Copyright Advisor (email: copyright@uleth.ca; phone: 403 332-4472).